-Due to the varied nature of editing and the high level of interaction between the writer and editor, an exact quote cannot be given before communication between the writer and editor has taken place.
-However, the following levels and rates can provide you with an approximate quote for your project.
+Due to the varied nature of editing, an exact quote cannot be given before communication between the writer and editor has taken place.
 Quotes depend on two main factors: the level of editing you require and the total word count of the project.
 To receive a quote, contact the editor using the Contact the Editor form with a brief description of your project.
 You’ll receive a reply within 2 business days, at which time you’ll also be asked to provide a few pages of your project (or a sketch of your idea, if your project is in its very early stages) to give the editor an idea of the level of editing you require.

 Basic proofreading is called for when the writer is in the final stages of the project and has a nearly final draft that has been self-edited.
 (Having a few test readers give you their honest feedback is always a good idea, too.)
 Proofreading is mainly concerned with correcting grammar and punctuation rather than working through character development or rewriting entire scenes to deepen their emotional impact.
 In short, these projects need a final polish.